Memory Loss Assessment

 One thing that neurologists/nurses should tell informants to keep in mind is that they need to think in terms of the past ten years and compare it to how things are now.

-After the informant returns a fully-answered assessment, the ratings should help you determine the kind of care or treatment plan that your patient will benefit from.
+After the informant returns a fully-answered assessment, the test results should help you determine the kind of care or treatment plan that your patient will benefit from, and ways to effectively provide support.

-Here is an example of a filled-out Cognitive Decline and Memory Loss Assessment example, to help give you insight into what these assessments look like when they have been completed.
+Here is an example of a filled-out Cognitive Decline and Memory Loss Assessment to help give you insight into what these assessments look like when completed.

 Download this Memory Loss Test Example (Sample) here: